 The problem is worse for larger hats, and particularly XXL heads.
 When a hat is woven, it is called a hood (see image above).
 This hood is then steamed and stretched over a hat block to create the shape and size you want.
 Most people in Ecuador are little with medium-sized heads, and when they weave these hoods, they tend to weave around that size.
 To make it an XXL, the hood is stretched much more than for all the other sizes and consequently will have a greater tendency to shrink.

-We have several hats in XXXL for very large heads.
+We have many hats in XXXL for very large heads.
 These are woven specially for us on an XXXL large block and will hold their size.

 If you sweat a lot and work in your hats, the shrinkage will also be greater, like it is being washed more often.
 I love gardening, and that is often very sweaty work, and my garden hats will shrink more than any other.

 Some weaves also have a tendency to shrink more.
 A loose weave brisa hat, is much more likely to shrink than a tight Montechristi.
 When you place your order, I will take this into account for each hat, ensuring the correct size.

 As a hatmaker, I can guess the size of peoples heads just by looking at them.
 It is one of my favourite games to guess peoples head size, and I really enjoy it.
 Different races have a predisposition for different sized heads.
 Generally, Germans have the largest heads, with the Scottish second, and Australians and Americans coming in close behind.
 Asian heads are shaped differently, being more round and less oval.